esttorhe/esttorhe.github.io/content/_posts/2016-06-27-Xcode-8-Source-Editor-Extensions.markdown

 title: Xcode 8 Source Editor Extensions
 date: 2016-06-27 22:00:49
 tags:
+- xcode
-- Xcode 8
+- xcode 8
+- extensions
-- Extensions
+- plugins
-- Plugins
+- swift
-- Swift
+- ide
 categories:
 - productivity
 - tools
+- ide

 ---
 This last `WWDC` `Apple` announced that they will be providing us developers with «official» and «legal» ways to create `Xcode` plugins.